Penric & Desdemona, Part 2

 Posted June 24, 2023

 I don't know if this will happen again, but Mira's Last Dance is a direct sequel, picking up shortly after the end of the previous novella.
 Penric, Adelis Arisaydia, and Nikys are still running from Cedonian military and government officials.
 Adelis wants to get to Orbas, where he hopes to be welcomed into their duke's service.
 Penric still wants to take him to Adria, but is quickly finding out Adelis opposes that, although it's not clear why.
 Nikys has no other option than to follow along.
 I said above that Penric had mentioned Mira in passing, and since I've tried to stay spoiler free I didn't realize she is one of the women that Desdemona previsouly inhabited.
 Also, I should make it clear that demons might not have names for themselves, Desdemona is just a name Penric gave the demon.
 I'm also not sure if demons have gender identities, but in this case, every other body the demon had inhabited, before Penric, was female, including their first two incarnations, a lioness and a mare.
 Since then they have inhabited ten women, from different countries, and over a span of at least two hundred years.
 Mira had died about a hundred years previously, from cervical cancer.
 Before that she was a courtesan in the city of Lodi.
-Through the other stories I've imagined Desdemona speaking in Learned Ruchia's voice, since she was the prior host before Penric, but there were occasional interjections from some of the others.
+Through the other stories I've imagined Desdemona speaking in Learned Ruchia's voice, since she was the prior host before Penric, but there were occasional interjections from some of the others, in various languages, which helps Pen in his quest to become a polyglot.
 I may be mistaken, but I think this is the first time all of the other women were mentioned by name, at least all on the same page, and perhaps they will figure into future stories.

 They make it to the small town of Sosie, but Penric's plan of seeking accommodations at the local temple is thwarted by a dual funeral there.
 The two dead are a young man and girl from rival families who had killed themselves, in a scenario that is very similar to Romeo and Juliet.
 The only place they can find lodgings is a bordello.
 Adelis is supposed to remain in their room as much as possible since he may be recognized, and Penric, with Mira's guidance, devises another means of deception.
 Penric and Nikys, with help from the bordello owner, dye his hair and dress him in women's clothing, Mira taking over from there to act as a former courtesan journeying to Orbas to join a duke's household.
 Penric was a handsome man, who now proves to be an attractive woman.
 That is Penric in the cover image of the Subterranean edition, not Nikys, not Mira, except for the feminine wiles Mira is able to impart to his demeanor.
 A local general is smitten by Penric/Mira, which throws a wrench in the works.
 Adelis knows that general, and is sure he would be recognized, so they make their escape.
 They eventually make it to Orbas, where Adelis is recruited, and Nikys is offered a position of lady-in-waiting to the duke's young daughter, or rather, more like a governess.
 She has fought her attraction to Penric throughout, fearful of all the other spirits inside him, so she declines his proposal of marriage.
-The story ends at that point, with Penric starting to write a letter to his Adrian duke, who may think him dead if the news from Cedonia had reached him.
+The story ends at that point, with Penric starting to write a letter to his Adrian duke, who may think him dead if the news from Cedonia reaches him first.
 Where will Penric end up next, what predicament will he face?
 Will he be The Prisoner of Limnos?

-About the title, Mira doesn't exactly dance, unless the normal actions of a courtesan could be considered a form of dance.
+About the title; Mira doesn't exactly dance, unless the normal actions of a courtesan could be considered a form of dance.
 Even though Bujold doesn't shy away from some sexual references, they are never graphic or salacious.
 Penric has been with several women, but we only get brief hints about that.
 It can be assumed he has a healthy libido, but hasn't always had the opportunity to act the way he would if he had not become a sorcerer.
 The first time Desdemona came to his attention was shortly after she inhabited him, while he was lying in bed, starting to masturbate.
 Some of the women who make up his demon's overall personality were sexually active, with either men or women or both, others were more reserved, perhaps celibate.
 Now in Penric's life, many women find him attractive, some intrigued by the other personalities within him, others repelled.
 It is possible Penric also had intimate relations with other men.
 As a physician during previous assignments, he had to become comfortable touching bodies, including men.
 No details are given here, but "Mira" spends several hours alone with the general, and while he says he never took off his clothes, he doesn't say what he did that so impressed the general to warrant a bag full of gold, which gets them a nice coach and team of horses to get them to Orbas, and the general even escorts them to the border.

 One other thing.
 As mentioned before, Bujold often wrote out of sequence.
 Depending on how you look at it, Mira's Last Dance is either the fifth story, since it is the middle one in the second omnibus, following the three in the first collection.
 But it was the fourth to be published, the sixth in chronological sequence.
 I chose to review in the order of the omnibus volumes, which is as good an order to read them as any other, since you can consider some later ones to be prequels..